-TOPIC/TASK CONTEST SPECIFIC RULE Project Details • Competitors will be disqualified if the animation exceeds the maximum length or is too short

-- All animation renders must be completed and fully rendered in the specified format by 2 P.M on the second day of the competition - No files will be allowed to be brought into the competition.
-No additional plugins and scripts can be used (other than those found in the final shipped version of the software) - You can use the internet to find reference footage, help videos, and tutorials.
-However, you cannot install additional plugins ad scripts (other than those found in the final shipped version of the software).
-Be aware of plagerism rules from copying other people's work. - Digital Drawing tools such as tablets are permitted.
+TOPIC/TASK CONTEST SPECIFIC RULE Project Details Competitors will be docked points if the animation exceeds the maximum length or is too short.
+All animation renders must be completed and fully rendered in the specified format by 2 P.M on the second day of the competition.
+No files are allowed to be brought into the competition except for the suggested under section 3.2.
+No additional plugins and scripts can be used (other than those found in the final shipped version of the software) No music, reference, or textures may be found online as research and preparation should have been done prior to competition.
+You can use the internet to transfer files via google drive and verify licenses.
+Digital drawing tools such as tablets are permitted.
 If you bring your own tablet, please bring your tablet drivers to the competition.
 Contestants will be responsible to install and troubleshoot their devices.